Skip to Content

 We used to stay at this gay friendly hostel all the time in our younger gay years when we wanted to save some coin whilst being right inside the gay scene of Bangkok.

 The location is the main reason we recommend Space.
-Not only are you on the city's gayest street with the MRT on your doorstep but you also have Lumpini Park nearby, which I love going to for a sunset run and using its large outdoor gym.
+Not only are you on the city's gayest street with the MRT on your doorstep, but you also have Lumpini Park nearby, which we love going to for a sunset run and spotting ‘people-watching', wink wink!

 Gay tour of Thailand with Out Adventures

-For a more in-depth gay tour of Thailand, we recommend this fantastic gay tour with Out Adventures taking place in February 2024.
-It begins in Bangkok taking in the Grand Palace, trying an array of street food, and a night out in the gay scene of Silom.
+For a more in-depth gay tour of Thailand, we recommend this fantastic gay tour with Out Adventures.
+It begins in Bangkok, taking in the Grand Palace, trying an array of street food, and a night out in the gay scene of Silom.
 The tour then heads to Chiang Mai, Krabi, and Phuket.
 The bonus: quote “NomadicOA” when booking and they'll include a $150 discount!

 In short, Silom Soi 4 is EPIC!
 The only exception to the Silom Soi 4 gay bar bubble is Pangina Heal‘s resident bar, House of Heals, which we've also included in this section.
 For gay bars beyond Silom Soi 4, check out our bumper guide to the best gay bars in Bangkok.